The following is a glossary of LinkedIn profile components covering all the different categories on your account.

 Recommendations: This section is for written statements to recognize or commend a connection.
 This includes co-workers, business connections, and classmates.
 These recommendations enable those visiting your profile to see what others have to say about you.

 Salary Insights: You may make more informed career decisions by accessing user-generated salary data to uncover job salary insights and better understand your value in the market.
+Check out this Introduction to LinkedIn Salary for a deeper dive on how it works.

 Skills & Endorsements: Skills is one of the top sources of keywords used in searches and plays a critical role in terms of incorporating important keywords into your profile.
 A maximum of 50 skills are allowed per profile.